5 questions about powerful learning techniques

 We can only remember what we once thought.
 That is based on a quite ambitious definition of memory.
 Unfortunately, recollection is not enough.
 Instead, we need to retrieve memory when we need it and without a “trigger”.
 In order to achieve that, we need to actively be mindful about the information as and when we read, hear or observe it.
 30 seconds later, your working memory will no longer be able to process the information and it will be too late.

 Being self-employed, I really value being in control of my own time.
-I also enjoy contrasts in life, which is why I work intensely doing lectures, courses and books for about half of the year.
-The remaining time I spend reflecting, outdoors and together with family and friends.
+I also enjoy contrasts in life, which is why I work intensely with lectures, courses, and books for about half of the year.
+The remaining time I spend reflecting, outdoors, and together with family and friends.
 The human brain is built to endure periods of stress, but it also requires recovery.
-My time off gave me a more positive outlook on life, higher levels of “feel-good” hormones and a significantly lower resting heart rate.
+The time off gave me a more positive outlook on life, higher levels of "feel-good" hormones, and a significantly lower resting heart rate.
 I feel much better equipped to deal with stress going back to a high-paced workflow.

 Do you work in learning and development?
 Here are the key take-aways: